-In advance of commencing a coordinated competitive procurement process, the states should form a team of attorneys employed by state agencies (Legal Subteam) with experience in power procurement and knowledge of state statutory, regulatory and/or procedural requirements.
+In advance of commencing a coordinated competitive procurement process, the states should form a team of attorneys employed by state agencies (Legal Subteam) with experience in power procurement and knowledge of state statutory, regulatory and/or procedural requirements.12

 The Legal Subteam would: 1) consider threshold process issues and preemptively prepare for objections or impediments that some entities could raise, and 2) provide legal guidance to the PT throughout the procurement process.
-A Legal Subteam would more cost-effectively and efficiently address specific questions related to laws, regulations and
+A Legal Subteam would more cost-effectively and efficiently address specific questions related to laws, regulations and practices in each of the New England states than would other options, such as NESCOE counsel.
+A Legal Subteam would protect the integrity of the process and ensure that the procurement process is appropriately transparent and fair.
+To assist with coordination and execution, NESCOE would provide counsel and resources to supplement the core legal expertise of the individual states.

 The Legal Subteam should consider and resolve certain threshold legal issues in the course of carrying out the coordinated procurement process.
 For example, some states may need to open proceedings to provide the regulatory context for procurement, and states will need to identify and satisfy legal and procedural prerequisites.
-Also, the PT would need to adopt mechanisms for the PT to receive confidential information from bidders and implement non-disclosure agreements in the context of a coordinated procurement.
-Further, the Legal Subteam should identify and form responses to potential objections that EDCs or others have or might raise to participating in coordinated procurement in light of specific state statutory provisions.
+Also, the PT would need to adopt mechanisms for the PT to receive confidential information from bidders and implement non-disclosure agreements in the context of a coordinated procurement.13 Further, the Legal Subteam should identify and form responses to potential objections that EDCs or others have or might raise to participating in coordinated procurement in light of specific state statutory provisions.
 Some might include any potential:

-- ➤ EDC reluctance to act as a counter-party and assume long-term obligations under power purchase contracts due to their perceived impact on utility balance sheets; - EDC assertions that coordinated procurement might raise antitrust issues; and, - ➤ EDC questions about the form of recovery of the costs EDCs would incur if regulatory authorities approve long-term contracts with renewable projects
+- EDC reluctance to act as a counter-party and assume long-term obligations under power purchase contracts due to their perceived impact on utility balance sheets; - > EDC assertions that coordinated procurement might raise antitrust issues; and, - EDC questions about the form of recovery of the costs EDCs would incur if regulatory authorities approve long-term contracts with renewable projects

 None of the issues above is a likely obstacle to the goals of coordinated competitive procurement.
 Balance sheet concerns and cost recovery are economic issues that the states will need to resolve if the EDCs raise them in discussions about long-term contracts.
 Resolving these kinds of issues prior to commencing the RFP process increases its likelihood of success.
 Antitrust concerns may arise when parties engage in anticompetitive conduct; these are not likely to be implicated where the EDCs are engaged in a state-driven process whose objectives are to achieve public policy goals.
-Nevertheless, some EDCs have raised anti-trust concerns in the past in the context of comments on coordinated procurement.
-While these issues are not likely to be impediments to coordinated procurement, these issues may influence aspects of the specific process design.
+Nevertheless, some EDCs have raised anti-trust concerns in the past in the context of comments on coordinated procurement.14 While these issues are not likely to be impediments to coordinated procurement, these issues may influence aspects of the specific process design.